it-projects-llc/tg-addons/tg_website_event_sale_split_payments/README.rst

 ------------------------------------------

-- If total payment amount is less than the value of this setting in the shop cart, then "Flexipay" button won't be shown.
+- If total payment amount is less than the value of this setting in the shop cart, then "Split Payments" button won't be shown.

 - In Split payments popup deposit value should comply with value of this setting